Seiki Shimizu: Business career

+Awards

+He was awarded the Blue Ribbon Medal by the Japanese Emperor Hirohito in 1984 for his contributions to the Japanese commodity futures industry.

+Candlestick technique

 The candlestick technique is often used by traders and investors who employ Technical Analysis (TA) to guide and manage their stock and/or commodity positions.
 This technique of graphically representing movements of a stock or commodity's price dates back to the Japanese rice market of the 17th century.
-At that time, chartists drew their candlesticks on a scroll of rice paper, from right to left, with a crow quill and India ink ground by hand.
+At that time, chartists drew their candlesticks on a scroll of Washi paper, from right to left, with a crow quill and India ink ground by hand.
 These charts provided traders with a sophisticated but quick summary of fluctuations in supply and demand, as well as the emotional and psychological factors at play in the market.